 Choosing the right size is key, and it’s something a professional can help you determine based on your home’s square footage and your family’s needs.
 Generac generators offer a wide range of sizes, ensuring there’s a perfect fit for every home.

-What to Expect for Installation and Labor
+Budgeting for Installation and Labor Costs

 Proper installation is not a DIY project; it requires the skill of licensed and certified technicians.
 The cost of labor and installation covers the complex process of integrating the generator into your home’s electrical and fuel systems.
 This includes physically setting the generator on a prepared pad, connecting it to your home’s natural gas or propane line, and wiring it to an automatic transfer switch.